mperkins808/magic-mirror/README.md

 ## Schema

 magic mirror expects a specific message structure for requests and returns a specific response struct.
-All messages send to magicmirror must be base64 encoded and all messages magicmirror sends to the server will be base64 encoded.
+All messages sent to magicmirror must be base64 encoded and all messages magicmirror sends to the server will be base64 encoded.
 Messages should be base64 encodings of the following json objects

 **Request Object**